translation-cards/translation-cards/docs/txc.md

 Each language object has:
 - an "iso_code" field, specifying the ISO code of the translated language
 - a "cards" field with an array of objects, each containing information about one card, as described below
+- optionally, a "dest_language_name" field, specifying the particular language a deck author would like to be displayed when a two letter iso code maps to multiple language names.

 ### translation Objects